 Third, they are easier to deglaze and make gravy in.
 I never liked the feel of whisking on those cheap aluminum pans.
 The two negatives to an expensive roasting pan - are cost and where to store them.

-My Grandma always used stale bread for making stuffing and bread pudding.
+My Grandma always used stale bread to make stuffing and bread pudding.
 She said it stands up better to moisture.
 Cut the bread into smaller cubes to match the other chopped ingredients included in your dressing.

 9. Use a thermometer!
-Whether it's an oven thermometer, you poke into the turkey leg or an instant thermometer, forget about those pop-ups.
+Whether you poke an oven thermometer into the turkey leg or an instant thermometer, forget about those pop-ups.
 The only thing they tell you is when the turkey is overcooked.
 My mom taught me to wiggle the leg to see if it's loose to determine if the turkey is done.

 That works as well as those pop-ups with the same results.
 I've looked at several cookbooks to find the correct temperatures to tell when the bird is done.

 It's a little confusing because they ranged from 165° F to 180° F, registered from the inner thigh.
 So I usually remove the bird at 165° - 170° F, cover it with tin foil, and let it stand until the temperature registers 180° F.